 Amanda Miller's Curriculum Vitae

-I have developed the CHAUSA (Corrected High frame rateAnchored Ultrasound with Software Alignment) method that is capable of recording images of the majority of the tongue at frame rates of 125 fps and higher.
+I have developed the CHAUSA (Corrected High frame rateAnchored Ultrasound with Software Alignment) method that is capable of recording images of the majority of the tongue at frame rates of 147 fps and higher.
 The method allows quantitative comparison of dynamic sounds like complex consonants.
-I am currntly working on quantitative analysis of Mangetti Dune !Xung clicks.
-Current research has shown that the rarefaction gestures in different click types differ.
-Those that do not co-occur with front vowels involve tongue root retraction, while those that do involve a greater degree of tongue center lowering, and no tongue dorsum and tongue root retraction.
+I am currently working on quantitative analysis of clicks in the Kx’a language family (formerly known as the Northern branch of the Khoisan language family).
+I am studying the production of the four recognized click types in Mangetti Dune !Xung, as well as two new click types – the laminal, noisy, post-alveolar click type found in Ekoka !Xung, and the retroflex click type found in Grootfontein !Xung.
+Current research has shown that the main rarefaction gesture found in all click types is tongue body lowering.
+However, the rarefaction gestures found in different click types are unique.
+Clicks that do not co-occur with front vowels involve tongue root retraction during their releases, while those that do co-occur with front vowels, involve no tongue dorsum and tongue root retraction.

 I have taught both undergraduate and graduate level courses in phonetics, field methods, and graduate level seminars at Cornell University, the University of British Columbia, and The Ohio State University.
-I have taught seminars on The Acoustics of Voice Quality, Feature theory and the mapping between phonetic attributes and phonological features (co-taught with Bruce Moren), and Speech sounds: their phonetic variability and phonologicalorganization (co-taught with Draga Zec) at Cornell University, as well as a seminar on The Phonetics of African languages at the University of British Columbia.
+I have also taught undergraduate Phonology.
+I have taught graduate level seminars on The Acoustics of Voice Quality, Feature theory and the mapping between phonetic attributes and phonological features (co-taught with Bruce Moren), and Speech sounds: their phonetic variability and phonologicalorganization (co-taught with Draga Zec) at Cornell University, as well as a seminar on The Phonetics of African languages at the University of British Columbia.
 In the spring quarter 2011, I taught a seminar on Articulatory Field Methods at The Ohio State University.

 My graduate student, Johanna Brugman, completed her thesis on Khoekhoe phonetics and phonology, called "Segments,tones and distribution in Khoekhoe prosody", in 2009.